 In Arizona, students are required to take 3 credits of high school science aligned to standards in physical, earth and space, and life sciences to meet graduation requirements, but there is no mandatory course sequence across the state.
-Because of this, the high school standards are written at two levels: core-essential and plus.
+Because of this, the high school standards are written at two levels: essential and plus.

-- All high school core-essential standards (HS) should be learned by every high school student regardless of the 3-credit course sequence they take.
-The full set of core-essential high school (HS) standards is designed to be taught over a 3-year period in preparation for the high school science assessment.
-The high school science assessment for these standards is designed to be administered during the junior year and include standards from all 14 core ideas. - The high school plus (HS+) standards are designed to enhance the rigor of general science courses by extending the essential standards within general chemistry (HS+C), physics (HS+Phy), earth and space sciences (HS+E), or biology (HS+B) courses.
+- All high school essential standards (HS) should be learned by every high school student regardless of the 3-credit course sequence they take.
+The full set of essential high school (HS) standards is designed to be taught over a 3-year period. - The high school plus (HS+) standards are designed to enhance the rigor of general science courses by extending the essential standards within general chemistry (HS+C), physics (HS+Phy), earth and space sciences (HS+E), or biology (HS+B) courses.
 These HS+ standards are intended to provide the additional rigor of these courses to prepare students for college courses for science majors.